adaha287/health_reporter/README.md

-# health_reporter
+# health reporter
-A diary for your health.
-Post how you feel, your weight and what you have been training today.
+Currently you can enter your weight and see the all your saved weights in a chart.